aquasecurity/starboard/docs/operator/getting-started.md

 !!!
 Tip
     Use `vuln` and `configaudit` as short names for `vulnerabilityreports` and `configauditreports` resources.

-To be sure that your vulnerabilityreports is is up to date with the latest CVE:s you can define how long your vulnerabilityreports should be in the cluster before automatically getting deleted.
-For example setting `OPERATOR_VULNERABILITY_SCANNER_REPORT_TTL=24h` would delete the report after 24 hours.
-When the vulnerabilityreports gets deleted starboard will automatically create a new job and scan the images again.
-Assuming that your image scan solution have updated it's DB the new vulnerabilityreports that gets created will contain the latest CVE:s.
-This feature is disabled by default.
+!!!
+Note
+    You can define the validity period for VulnerabilityReports by setting the duration as the value of the `OPERATOR_VULNERABILITY_SCANNER_REPORT_TTL` environment variable.
+For example, setting the value to `24h` would delete reports after 24 hours.
+When a VulnerabilityReport gets deleted Starboard Operator will automatically rescan the underlying workload.
+Assuming that the vulnerability scanner has updated its vulnerability database, new VulnerabilityReports will contain the latest vulnerabilities.

 ## Infrastructure Scanning